 Everything you need to get started

-In this article, we’ll show you how to build this cedar potting bench in a weekend.
+In this article, we’ll show you how to build this cedar potting bench in a weekend along with the planter bench plans.
 We designed this bench to be strong without complex joints.
 An experienced woodworker can complete this potting bench in a day.
-If you’re a beginner, allow two or three days.
+If you’re a beginner, allow two or three days to follow these planter bench plans.

 You’ll need basic carpentry tools like a tape measure, large and small squares, and a chisel.
 You could make most of the cuts for this potting bench with a circular saw.
 However, a miter saw will ensure perfectly square end cuts, and a table saw is almost essential for cutting the grate slats.
 If you don’t have a table saw, ask a friend, neighbor or the staff at the lumberyard to cut the pieces for you.
 You’ll also need a drill with bits and a jigsaw.